stackbit-projects/remarkable-broccoli-b8e30/content/pages/index.md

     title: AI Chips of the future
     content: >
-      We are committed to research and development of artificially intelligent semiconductors that only help humanity!
+      We are committed to research and development of artificially intelligent semiconductors that help the world!
     actions:
       - label: Learn More
         url: /features